evoling/sample-ab-test/README.md

 Optional

+Repositories are visible to the entire world by default.
+To be able to host private, members only repositories you need to update your account:

 - Once you've got a GitHub account you can also get a free student GitHub package from [https://education.github.com/pack](https://education.github.com/pack).
-You will be required to sign in with your already existing GitHub account, and to provide your mail from the university, e.g. `aabbcc@lingfil.uu.se`).
-This allows you to create non-public repositories.
+You will be required to sign in with your already existing GitHub account, and to provide your mail from the university, e.g. `aabbcc@lingfil.uu.se` to prove you are a student).